List of DC Comics characters: C: Computo

+Gary Concord

 Condiment King

-The Condiment King is a supervillain who is generally used as comic relief.
+The Condiment King is a fictional character appearing in American comic books published by DC Comics where he is generally used as comic relief.
 Although Bruce Timm and Paul Dini created Condiment King as a one-off joke character for Batman: The Animated Series, Chuck Dixon and Scott Beatty created their own version in Batgirl: Year One #8.
-He made a cameo in The Lego Batman Movie.

 Buddy Standler

 The Condiment King first appeared in the Batman: The Animated Series episode "Make 'Em Laugh" as stand-up comedian Buddy Standler, voiced by Stuart Pankin.
-He was brainwashed by the Joker into becoming Condiment King to ruin his reputation as retaliation for being spurned during a comedy contest the previous year.
-The character was a throwback to the Adam West Batman TV series in that he was a whimsical villain and made many condiment-based puns.
+He was brainwashed by the Joker using Mad Hatter's mind-control technology into becoming Condiment King to ruin his reputation as retaliation for being spurned during a comedy contest the previous year.

 Buddy Standler made his comic book debut in Detective Comics #1000.
 This iteration is shown to have two henchmen named Salt and Pepper.

 Mitchell Mayo

 Mitchell Mayo is a criminal who operates as the Condiment King introduced in Batgirl: Year One.
 He was seen holding up a bank until he was defeated by Batgirl.
-He later made an appearance while committing a crime before being defeated by the Black Canary, the third Robin, and the Blue Beetle.
-While fighting him, Robin observes that the villain is potentially dangerous (if only because his condiment guns could cause anaphylactic shock), but his ludicrous nature prevents the Justice Department from taking him seriously.
+He later made an appearance while committing a crime before being defeated by Black Canary, Robin, and Blue Beetle.
+While fighting him, Robin observes that the villain is potentially dangerous (if only because his condiment guns could cause anaphylaxis), but his ludicrous nature prevents the Justice Department from taking him seriously.
 In the aftermath miniseries of the Final Crisis storyline, the Condiment King appears on General Immortus' side, having been given acidic vinegar from Professor Milo.
 He is seemingly killed after being betrayed and bludgeoned with his own guns by the Human Flame.

-Equipment of the Condiment King
+Condiment King's equipment

-The Condiment King makes use of various condiments (sometimes capable of causing anaphylactic shock) as his weapons in his condiment gun.
+The Condiment King makes use of various condiments (sometimes capable of causing anaphylaxis) as his weapons in his condiment gun.
 The condiments include mustard, ketchup, tabasco sauce, and vinegar.